cmashamolcm/learn_react/react-basics/react.md

    `State updates in sync will be processed by react in a batch.
 Those in nearby lines but async will be processed separate.
 Refer App.js of react-internals project for sample code.`

    `State updates for same state variable will be added to a scheduler queue and processed by react.
 So, if state change depends on previous state, betetr to use setState((prevState)=>{// update state logic})`

+25. Class based components:
+   - Uses class concept from ES6
+   - These were the first famous approach before functional components become powerful with hooks from v16.8 of react
+   - Before that, to use state, we must use class components.
+   - Class has life cycle methods instead of hooks.
+   - Eg:
+      - componnetDidMount() = useEffect with [] empty array.
+Only once executed
+      - componentWillUnmount() = useEffect with cleanup
+      - componentDidUpdate() = useEffect with [depedencies] so that whenever a re-render happens, this gets triggered.
+   - But nowadays functional components are preferred unless
+         - existing project follows class based approach
+         - we need Error boundaries with componetDidCatch() since in functional components, there is nothing equivalent of it till now.
+   - Why is functional components are prefeered?
+         - Its lean and simple with the help of hooks and no need to keep in mind of life cycle methods
+         - Its re-usable since functional components has no states i built until we add one
+         - Performance wise also its better as react does not have to bother much on states, lify cycles etc
+         - Class components can use only one context at a time as `static contextType` variable accepts only one.
+But with functional, we can use useContext() and any number of contexts in one component.